MarchandMD/MarchandMD/README.md

 ### Glad to see you here!
-I’m a self-taught hobbyist enrolled at [Turing](https://turing.edu/) expecting to start in the near future 2022.
-Studying programming/Ruby off-and-on since 2018, I'm expecting to complete the full-time back-end engineering program so i may pursue a full-time career as either a member of a team or as a free-lance consultant/developer.
+I’m a self-taught hobbyist who has been studying programming/Ruby off-and-on since 2018, I'm expecting to complete a full-time back-end engineering program at a bootcamp so i may pursue a full-time career as either a member of a team or as a free-lance consultant/developer.

 <br/>